Pumpkin Praline Soft Pretzels

 - 1 teaspoon ground cinnamon, 1/2 teaspoon ground cloves, and 1/2 teaspoon ground nutmeg (or use pumpkin pie spice)

-Preheat oven to 425F degrees.
+- Preheat oven to 425°F (218°C).
 Line two large baking sheets with parchment paper or a silicone baking mats.
 Set aside.

-Whisk 9 cups of water and the baking soda together in a large pot.
+- Whisk 9 cups of water and the baking soda together in a large pot.
 Bring to a boil.
-Place a pretzel onto a large slotted spatula and dip into the boiling water for 30 seconds.
+Place a pretzel onto a large slotted spatula and dip into the boiling water for 20-30 seconds.
+Any more than that and your pretzels will have a metallic taste.
 The pretzel will float.
-Lift the pretzel out of the water and allow the excess water to drip off.
+Lift the pretzel out of the water and allow as much of the excess water to drip off.
 Place pretzel onto prepared baking sheet.
 Repeat with the rest of the pretzels.

 Here are my original 30 minute Soft Pretzels.

 *This is a sponsored post for Red Star Yeast.
-I have been compensated for making this recipe.
-However, I was not paid to write a review and all opinions are 100% my own.
+All opinions are 100% my own.
 For more recipe inspiration, visit their Facebook page.